The Protest Process2024-09-14T14:34:56-05:00

 Market value: This is the value based on what your property would sell for as of January 1.

-Assessed/Net Appraised value: This is the reduced value of your property based on limitations provided by having a homestead exemption.
+Assessed/Net Appraised value: This is the reduced value of your property based on limitations provided by having a homestead exemption or circuit breaker limitation.

-Taxable value: This is the assessed value minus any exemption amounts.
+Taxable value: This is the net appraised value minus any exemption amounts.
 It is the value used to calculate your property taxes for each taxing unit.

 If you do not receive a Notice of Appraised Value, you can view your property’s values using the property search feature of our website.

 If you believe the market value of your property is incorrect, you have the right to protest that value.
-The deadline to file your protest for the 2023 protest season is May 15, 2023.
+The deadline to file your protest for the 2024 protest season is May 15, 2024 or 30 days after your Notice is mailed, whichever is later.
 If you choose to protest the value of your property, you can initiate the protest in one of several ways:

 Online